 At the moment, this is the perfect costume since Star Wars is all the rage.
 Join in on the Star Wars spirit with this adorable homemade, DIY ewok costume.

 With just a couple stitches you will have yourself your very own doggy ewok.

-Who knows, maybe your pup will be dressed so well J.J.
-Abrams will cast them in the next movie.
+Who knows, maybe your pup will be dressed so well that they’ll get cast in the next movie.
 You never know.
 Cross your fingers!

 Minions are everywhere, and there’s no stopping their takeover, not even in the form of a dog costume!